 I was living in New Zealand at the time and I had planned a trip back to Vancouver to visit friends and meet my new niece and nephew.
 A friend told me that she’d started running and I would be in town to watch her finish the Vancouver Half Marathon in May 2009.
 I explained that I was also a runner now, so I’d run it with her!
 It seemed to make perfect sense to me that I could go from running 800 meters to running over 21,000 meters in a little over 5 months.

-I followed a training program, but I ran way too fast.
-I spent lots of time in physiotherapy, I lost about 30 pounds, I quit smoking, I got plantar fasciitis, and I ran my first half marathon, all within 5 months!
+I followed a training program, but I ran way too fast and spent lots of time in physiotherapy.
+I lost about 30 pounds, I quit smoking, got plantar fasciitis, and ran my first half marathon.
+All within 5 months!